Soccera1/freode/README.md

 ## Questions, help, etc.

 If you have any further questions, need help, or just want to share your love for catgirls, be sure to join [our Discord server](https://discord.gg/9e43WMKzhp)!

+## License

+This project is licensed under the GNU AGPL v3.0.
+Portions of this project are derived from software originally licensed under the Boost Software License v1.0, which is compatible with the AGPL.

+See LICENSE and BOOST_LICENSE for details.